 The Ghost Train Walk

 The excitement starts in Roysvale Park in Forres where walkers check in and before they climb aboard the coach for the scenic ride to Grantown-on-Spey in time to catch the “Ghost Train Special” leaving Grantown Square at 10pm on the Saturday nearest to mid summer.
-A successful event was run in 2023 and the next event will be on 21st to 22nd June 2025
+A successful event was run in 2023 and the next event will be on 21st to 22nd June 2025.
+Tickets for the 2025 Ghost Train Walk will be on sale in January 2025.
+Watch this space for an announcement very soon!

 The Dava Way is built mainly on the trackbed of the old Highland Railway line.
 You will walk up and over the Dava Moor on a gentle climb to the Summit sign.
 Then you will enjoy the long descent to Forres over bridges and embankments, through deep cuttings and dense forest taking care, of course, to avoid the ghostly steam trains that some walkers say they have seen despite the fact that the last real trains ran in 1965!